MetaMask/metamask-docs/snaps/concepts/overview.md

 Dapps can also use certain MetaMask JSON-RPC API methods to install and communicate with Snaps.

-A Snap can implement its own custom JSON-RPC API so dapps and other Snaps can communicate with it.
+A Snap can implement its own custom JSON-RPC API to communicate with dapps and other Snaps.

 Learn more [about the Snaps APIs](apis.md).